jblomo/datamining290/slides/2014-02-13-Data-Warehouse.markdown

 ---

-# Database Types
+## Database Types

+  + Data Warehouse
-  + Data Warehouse: Database designed for using data to make decisions
+    + Database designed for using data to make decisions
+  + OLAP
-  + OLAP: OnLine Analytical Processing
+    + OnLine Analytical Processing
+  + OLTP
-  + OLTP: OnLine Transactional Processing
+    + OnLine Transactional Processing

 ???

 ## Data Mining

   + These databases are often the starting point for data mining in companies
-  + Most of the data sets from companies typical come from exporting some portion of their data warehouse
+  + Most of the data sets from companies typically come from exporting some portion of their data warehouse

 ---

-# Properties
+## Properties

+  + Subject Oriented
-  + Subject Oriented: Focus on core business objects
+    + Focus on core business objects
+  + Integrated
-  + Integrated: Access to as much data as possible
+    + Access to as much data as possible
+  + Time Variant
-  + Time Variant: Contains historical data with time parameter
+    + Contains historical data with time parameter
+  + Non-volatile
-  + Non-volatile: Updated (relatively) infrequently, in bulk
+    + Updated (relatively) infrequently, in bulk

 ???